LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    The *ele* vector, together with the *eweight* vector from :c:func:`ARKStepGetErrWeights()`, can be used to determine how the various components of the system contributed to the estimated local error test.
-Specifically, that error test uses the RMS norm of a vector whose components are the products of the components of these two vectors.
+Specifically, that error test uses the WRMS norm of a vector whose components are the products of the components of these two vectors.
 Thus, for example, if there were recent error test failures, the components causing the failures are those with largest